 Explorable dataset of deaths registered in England and Wales

-Dataset | Released
+Dataset | Released July 2022

-Mortality statistics for deaths registered in 2013 to 2020.
-Numbers of deaths and age-standardised rates by: age, sex, year, geography, cause of death (ICD-10 classification and leading causes of death).
-Deaths by deprivation indices in England and Wales, sex and single year of age, deaths registered in 2020 Dataset | Released 6 July 2021 Number of deaths in each deprivation decile, based on the Index of Multiple Deprivation (IMD 2019) in England and the Welsh Index of Multiple Deprivation (WIMD 2019) in Wales.
-Breakdowns by sex and single year of age up to 105 years and over.
+Mortality statistics for deaths registered in 2013 to 2021.
+Numbers of deaths and age-standardised rates by age, sex, year, geography, and cause of death International Classification of Diseases, tenth edition (ICD-10) classification and leading causes of death.
+Deaths by deprivation indices in England and Wales, sex and single year of age, deaths registered in 2021.

 Age-standardised mortality rates

 Age-standardised mortality rates (ASMRs) are used to allow comparisons between populations that may contain different proportions of people of different ages.
-The 2013 European Standard Population is used to standardise rates; more information is available in the User guide to mortality statistics.
+The 2013 European Standard Population is used to standardise rates; more information is available in our User guide to mortality statistics.

 The World Health Organization (WHO) defines coronaviruses as "a large family of viruses that are known to cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS)".
 Between 2001 and 2018, there were 12 deaths in England and Wales due to a coronavirus infection, with a further 13 deaths mentioning the virus as a contributory factor on the death certificate.

 COVID-19 refers to the "coronavirus disease 2019" and is a disease that can affect the lungs and airways.
 It is caused by a type of coronavirus.
-Further information is available from the World Health Organisation (WHO).
+Further information is available from the World Health Organization (WHO).

-Mortality statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, a legal requirement.
+Mortality statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, which is a legal requirement.
 According to the Births and Deaths Registration Act 1953, a death should be registered within five days unless it is referred to a coroner for investigation.
 Mortality statistics for a given time period can be based on occurrence (death date) or registration (registration date); registration delay is the difference between date of occurrence and date of registration.

 The term "significant" refers to statistically significant changes or differences.
 Significance has been determined using the 95% confidence intervals, where instances of non-overlapping confidence intervals between estimates indicate the difference is unlikely to have arisen from random fluctuation.
 More information is available on our uncertainty pages.